zhijian-yang/SmileGAN/README.md

 ## Input structure
-Main functions of SmileGAN basically takes two panda dataframes as data inputs, **data** and **covariate** (optional).
-Columns with name *'participant_id'* and *diagnosis* must exist in both dataframes.
-Some conventions for the group label/diagnosis: -1 represents healthy control (CN) and 1 represents patient (PT); categorical variables, such as sex, should be encoded to numbers: Female for 0 and Male for 1, for example.
+The main functions of SmileGAN basically take two Panda dataframes as data inputs, **data** and **covariate** (optional).
+Columns with the names *'participant_id'* and *diagnosis* must exist in both dataframes.
+Some conventions for the group label/diagnosis: -1 represents healthy control (CN) and 1 represents patient (PT); categorical variables, such as sex, should be encoded as numbers: Female for 0 and Male for 1, for example.

 Example for **data**: